aleloi/aleloi.github.io/master_project_proposal.md

 sure, because CoqGym evaluates on all Coq proofs they could find while CoqTactician only evaluates on the standard library.

-TODO: write a bit more on how they thain (like, what is the loss?), and on what dataset.
+TODO: write a bit more on how they train (like, what is the loss?), and on what data-set.

 I have done a small successful project that encodes computer program code to vectors with TreeLSTM in